Sources and Destinations

 A12

-When the source and destination lists contain different numbers of wells, transfer() will always aspirate and dispense as many times as there are wells in the longer list.
+For a transfer(), you can specify different numbers of source and destination wells.
+In this case, transfer() will always aspirate and dispense as many times as there are wells in the longer list.
 The shorter list will be “stretched” to cover the length of the longer list.
 Here is an example of transferring from 3 wells to a full row of 12 wells:

 pipette.transfer(